 If you can’t cover the entire list with one-on-one interviews, you can interview only the highest-value clients and send surveys to the rest of them.

-Buyer Personas (or Customer Personas) are fictional representations which collect the most common traits among your potential and actual customers.
+Buyer Personas (or Customer Personas) are representations that collect the most common traits of your potential and existing customers.

-Before your marketing team starts making content for your potential customer, they must know who the customer really is and how he/she buys.
+Before your marketing guys starts making content for your potential customer, they must know who the customer really is and what they prefer.

-A buyer persona helps them understand the character behind your customer and what his/her motivations are to buy a product/service you sell.
+A buyer persona helps them understand the character behind your customer and what their motivations are to buy a product/service.

-Following attributes about your fictional customer help determine the reasons they will buy from you:
+The following attributes in your buyer personas can help determine the reasons they will buy from you:

 Some of them will have singular values like age or gender.
-Some of them may not be whole on their own, such as interests and personality; there could granular factors which help determine them.
+Some of them may not be whole on their own, such as interests and personality; there could be granular factors that determine them.

-There are many templates available online which can help simplify your buyer persona creation process.
+There are many templates available online to help simplify your buyer persona creation process.

-Creating a CRM strategy involves knowing what your customer is and what his/her problems are.
-The first step is understanding the customer’s identity is creating a Customer Persona.
+Creating a CRM strategy involves knowing what your customer is and what their problems are.
+The first step in understanding the customer’s identity is creating a Customer Persona.

-A customer journey or a purchasing path is the way you deliver the solutions.
-So visualizing this journey allows you to get a big picture view and that’s how you start unpacking all the little problems or inconveniences you can solve for your customer.
+A customer journey or a purchasing path is the process where you deliver solutions to the problems of your potential customers.
+Visualizing this journey allows you to get a big picture view and that’s how you start unpacking all the little problems or inconveniences you can solve for your customer.